sara-k03/machine-learning/Machine-Learning-Basics.md

     * Reward --> Winning the chess game
     * If the machine makes a good move, it's rewarded.
 Using this, the machine learns how to make the right chess moves.
 ## Types of Supervised Learning
+### Classification
+* About predicting a class or discrete values (male or female, true or false)
+* Important Algorithms
+    * Decision Tree Classification
+    * Random Forest Classification
+    * K-nearest neighbor
+### Regression
+* About predicting a quantity or continuous value (salary, age, price, etc.)
+* Ex: Feeding in rainfall data at different temperatures to determine rainfall in cm for some temperature that data has not been provided for
+* Important Algorithms
+    * Logistic Regression
+    * Polynomial Regression
+    * Support Vector Machines
+## Types of Unsupervised Learning